-That as the second time I have visited Shenstone.
+That was the second time I visited Shenstone.
 My first visit was on a birthday some years ago.
-And what was supposed to be a tranquil meal with my husband, it ended up in a drinking session until later than expected.
+And what was supposed to be a tranquil meal with my husband, ended up in a drinking session until later than expected.

 This time, I wanted to experience the food.
 Not drinks.
 And the village itself.
 So, we headed to Shenstone for a family meal at the Bull’s Head.

 As I understood, the pub had a recent makeover.
-I don’t remember how it looked like before.
+I don’t remember what it looked like before.
 But it’s quite nice and spacious.
 It has a modern décor and a lot of character with its cosy sofas and wooden tables and its open fires.
-I like the combinations of countryside pub with modern town one.
+I like the combination of a countryside pub with a modern town one.

 And even without any reservation, it was fairly easy to tables available.
 However, it was getting packed when we left.

-We missed the brunch, but I was content to know that there were plenty of options to suits my low-carb diet.
-I was content with a starter that had mushrooms on a toast and my refreshing salad with mango, avocado and prawns.
+We missed the brunch, but I was content to know that there were plenty of options to suit my low-carb diet.
+I was content with a starter that had mushrooms on a toast and my refreshing salad with mango, avocado, and prawns.

-My husband decided to go for one of the chef’s specialities – the pie of the day that had prosciutto, brie and chicken, also served with roasted carrots and gravy.
+My husband decided to go for one of the chef’s specialties – the pie of the day that had prosciutto, brie, and chicken, also served with roasted carrots and gravy.
 I don’t eat chicken; do I didn’t try his meal.

 But I have to say his meal smelled and looked appetising.
 It looked the true personification of a gorgeous country pub’s meal.

-Auntie Kate gone for the beef brisket and it looked also delicious.
+Auntie Kate went for the beef brisket and it looked also delicious.

 We didn’t drink and I skipped the dessert for one single reason – I can`t eat anything with sugar for a while.
 Luckily, I am not a sweet-tooth person.

 The staff was nice and caring.
-I think the manager was also around actually serving us in some point.
+I think the manager was also around actually serving us at some point.
 Something that is really thoughtful, of course.

 We were not in the drinking mood, but I confess I wanted to visit this pub soon just to try some of the cocktails I have spotted on the menu.

 Prices?
 A bit spiced.
-Like I said, I can have a better salad for half of it.
-However, both my husband’s and auntie’s meals looked like they worth it the price paid.
-I guess country pubs are famous for its sourced meat and also delicious pies.
+As I said, I can have a better salad for half of it.
+However, both my husband’s and auntie’s meals looked like they were worth the price paid.
+I guess country pubs are famous for their sourced meat and also delicious pies.
 Not a place to go for only trying a salad.
 My bad.

 Would I go back to The Bull’s Head?
 Yes, I would.
 Like I said before, there are some cocktails waiting for me.

-Shopping local and visiting the Saint John’s the Baptist Church.
+Shopping local and visiting Saint John’s the Baptist Church.

 Once again, I had a nice afternoon in Shenstone.
-I’m glad it’s fairly near from where we live, and I will definitely pop for more experiences like this soon.
+I’m glad it’s fairly near to where we live, and I will definitely pop for more experiences like this soon.